 (C) a local office of Child Protective Services, where available; or

 (D) the state agency that operates, licenses, certifies, or registers the facility in which the alleged child abuse or neglect occurred.

 (2) The policies must notify school personnel of the following:

-(A) penalties under the Penal Code, §39.06, Family Code, §261.109, and Chapter 249 of this title (relating to Disciplinary Proceedings, Sanctions, and Contested Cases including Enforcement of the Educator's Code of Ethics) for failure to submit a required report of child abuse or neglect;
+(A) penalties under the Penal Code, §39.06, Family Code, §261.109, and Chapter 249 of this title (relating to Disciplinary Proceedings, Sanctions, and Contested Cases) for failure to submit a required report of child abuse or neglect;